superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/communications.md

-The communication subsystem establishes a wireless link between the PC (host) and the Jetson Nano (client) for real-time data transfer.
-It uses TP-Link Archer T4U Plus adapters configured for 802.11ac Wi-Fi communication, leveraging their dual-band capabilities for optimal performance.
-This ensures low latency and robust data transmission in potentially challenging environments.

-Describe the solution and how it will fulfill the specifications and constraints of this subsystem.

 ## Interface with Other Subsystems
 Each of the TP-Link Archer T4U Plus wifi adapters interface via USB connection.
 One adapter will connect to the Jetson Nano via USB and the other will connect to the ground station PC via USB.

-## 3D Model of Custom Mechanical Components

-Should there be mechanical elements, display diverse views of the necessary 3D models within the document.
-Ensure the image's readability and appropriate scaling.
-Offer explanations as required.